mhammond/application-services/docs/adr/0008-sync-payload-evolution.md

 ### Use separate collections for new data

 We could store the new data in a separate collection.
-For example define a bookmarks2 collection where each record has the same guid as one in bookmarks alongside any new fields.
+For example define a `bookmarks2` collection where each record has the same guid as one in `bookmarks` alongside any new fields.
 Newer clients use both collections to sync.

 The pros and cons:

-* Good, because it allows newer clients to sync new data without affecting recent or older clients
+* Good, because it allows "new" clients to sync new data without affecting "recent" or "old" clients
 * Bad, because sync writes would lose atomicity without server changes.
   We can currently write to a single collection in an atomic way, but don't have a way to write to multiple collections.
 * Bad because this number of collections grows each time we want to add fields.